 All persons and entities that purchased “Korean Ramen Noodles” in Arizona, California, Florida, Hawaii, Kansas, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Oregon, Tennessee, Utah, Vermont, West Virginia, and Wisconsin, and the District of Columbia for their own use and not for resale, from March 1, 2003 through January 31, 2010.

-It is possible for you to be a member of both the Direct and Indirect Purchaser Class.Top
+There will be no distribution or claim filing for the Indirect Purchaser Class.
+However, It is possible for you to be a member of both the Direct and Indirect Purchaser Class.Top

 The Court has appointed the law firms of Glancy Prongay and Murray LLP and Hausfeld LLP to represent the Direct Purchaser Class and has appointed the law firms of Izard, Kindall & Raabe, LLP and Bramson, Plutzik, Mahler & Birkhaeuser, LLP to represent the Indirect Purchaser Class.